St Peter, Edensor

 North of Matlock and 3½ miles NW of Bakewell off B6012 in Chatsworth Park.
 Rail: Matlock (8½ miles), Chesterfield (12 miles), Sheffield (14 miles).
 Bus: Peak Line 218, Sheffield to Bakewell and Chatsworth stopping at Edensor Gates.

-Includes two spaces for the disabled.
+Includes one space for the disabled.

 - Wheelchair access: Yes